/images/resources/tutorials/writing-apis/mcp-authorization-implementation.png

 Discovery

 When an MCP client first connects to the MCP server it does not have a valid access token.
-According to the MCP authorization draft specification, the backend should receive an HTTP 401 response with a WWW-Authenticate response header that provides an OAuth protected resource metadata endpoint and scopes for the MCP server that the client calls.
+According to the MCP authorization draft specification, the backend should send an HTTP 401 response with a WWW-Authenticate response header that provides an OAuth protected resource metadata endpoint and scopes for the MCP server that the client calls.
 The phantom token plugin implements this response.

 http